Category: Risk Management and Insurance (RMI)

 - The transitional duty work should be temporary and not exceed 90 days without approval from the Associate Vice Chancellor for Human Resources.
 All transitional duty work is subject to the University's ability to provide such work.
 The University will not create work situations if it is not productive work.

-- If there are no assignments in the employing department compatible with the restrictions as defined by the physician, the department head should contact the Workers' Compensation Administrator in the EH&S Office to request the employee be given a suitable work assignment elsewhere in the University.
+- If there are no assignments in the employing department compatible with the restrictions as defined by the physician, the department head should contact the Workers' Compensation Administrator to request the employee be given a suitable work assignment elsewhere in the University.
 However, the employing department's personnel funds will be used to pay the individual during the transitional duty assignment.
 The Workers' Compensation Administrator will notify the Staff Employment Manager of the employee's availability for placement in a suitable work assignment.

 Has Reached Maximum Medical Improvement But Has a Disability which Precludes Working in Original Position of Employment